Haydn and folk music: Haydn's early years

+Haydn's possible uses of folk music in his own compositions

+Scholars have argued that Haydn's childhood connection to folk music remained with him for the rest of his life: throughout his career, he took advantage of folk tunes he knew, deploying them in strategic locations in his music.
+The tunes may have been remembered from childhood, but they may also have been learned later on: from 1761 to 1790, Haydn spent most of his time in the countryside, either in the small town of Eisenstadt or at the isolated palace of Esterháza in rural Hungary, since these were the preferred residences of the princely Esterházy family for whom Haydn worked.
+The surroundings were quite ethnically mixed: alongside the German-speaking Austrians, the Hungarians, and the local Gypsies, there were also many Croatians, living in ethnic enclaves far to the north of their Croatian homeland.
+Hence, in principle, a rich variety of folk music forms was accessible to the composer.

-Haydn is claimed to have borrowed folk tunes from several ethnic groups, including Austrians, Gypsies, and Croatians.
-The attribution of a tune to a particular ethnicity is not at all straightforward, because (as David Schroeder notes) "folk tunes are frequently transmitted across national boundaries".
-Schroeder give the following cautionary tale: "The source for a tune in the opening movement of an early cassation for string quintet (Hob.
-II:2) is identified by [Franjo] Kuhač as a Croatian drinking song, 'Nikaj na svetu', and by [Ernst Fritz] Schmid as a German folksong, 'Es trieb ein Schaefer den Berg hinan' ".
-With this precaution in mind, here are some of the folk sources that have been adduced for Haydn's music.
+Figuring out what Haydn actually used is a vexed problem, and it is unlikely that any individual proposed attribution can be regarded as a certainty (there is no testimony at all from the composer himself).
+Moreover, even given a possible folk song borrowing, the attribution of the tune to a particular ethnicity is not straightforward, because (as David Schroeder notes) "folk tunes are frequently transmitted across national boundaries".
+Schroeder gives the following cautionary tale: "The source for a tune in the opening movement of an early cassation for string quintet (Hob.
+II:2) is identified by [Franjo] Kuhač as a Croatian drinking song, 'Nikaj na svetu', and by [Ernst Fritz] Schmid as a German folksong, 'Es trieb ein Schaefer den Berg hinan'".
+With these caveats in place, the following section gives some of the folk sources that have been adduced for Haydn's music.

 Austrian folk music

 The "Capriccio in G major on the folksong 'Acht Sauschneider müssen sein'", Hob.
 XVII:1 (1765), is an example of an Austrian folk tune seen in Haydn's music.
 This work is a theme and variations on a children's song; for lyrics and discussion see this link.
 In addition, much of Haydn's dance music is claimed to be based on Austrian folk models.